rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene04-configuring-quality-gates.md

 Mention the scene number and tell the audience about:

 With our SonarQube server running, it's time to set up your first project.
 We'll walk through the process of creating a new project, configuring analysis settings, and preparing for your first code scan.

+### Script for Course Creator
+- Mention scene 04 and introduce the key points

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 04 of our SonarQube course. introduce the key points"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">